LaurentDecamps/AoC2025/challenges/day16/README.md

 In `journey/your-name.md`, write a short entry for today:

- - What do you think of functional programming techniques?
+ - Is Test As A Documentation an automatic approach for you?
- - How do you use exceptions in your daily code?
+ - How did you feel doing pre-refactoring on existing legacy code?

-**Let's move past exceptions! ❌**
+**Good luck restoring the lost knowledge! 📜**